ABotond/linux-hc-sro4/README.md

 which is the linux kernel module to be inserted using:

 ```
-  insmod hc-sro4.ko
+#Load module on a startup:
+	#copy into modules dir (or any subdirectory)
+	sudo cp hc-sro4.ko /lib/modules/`uname -r`/
+	#append into modules.order
+	sudo echo hc-sro4.ko >> /lib/modules/`uname -r`/modules.order
+	#Probe all modules
+	sudo depmod -a
+	#Set to startup
+	sudo echo "hc-sro4" >> /etc/modules

+#One time load of a module
+sudo modprobe hc-sro4
 ```

 on the raspberry.

-Note that the kernel version running on the raspberry *must* match the version the module is built against, else insmod will not work.
+Note that the kernel version running on the raspberry *must* match the version the module is built against, else insmod/modprobe will not work.

-Comiling on the raspberry is not recommended, since this requires either a kernel compile (takes hours) or using the kernel dev headers from the raspbian repo (which exists only for certain old kernels - this seems not to be supported).

-If you need help compiling you may want to drop me a message, I'll be happy to help out.

 Using the driver
 ----------------

-Once insmod works, you'll find a new directory under /sys/class/distance (subject to change).
+Once insmod/modprobe works, you'll find a new directory under /sys/class/distance (subject to change).

 This supports an (in theory) unlimited number of HC-SRO4 devices.